Frank Rio

 Franklin Rio also known as "Frank Rio" and "Frank Cline" (June 30, 1895 – February 23, 1935) was a member of Al Capone's Chicago-based criminal organization known as the Chicago Outfit.
-He was also an alleged gunman in the famous 1929 St. Valentine's Day Massacre.

 Early life

-According to his birth certificate, Frank Rio was born July 2, 1895 in Oliveto Citra, Italy, to Antonio and Rosa (Costa) Rio.
+According to his birth certificate, Frank Rio was born July 2, 1895, in Oliveto Citra, Italy, to Antonio and Rosa (Costa) Rio.

 Rio married the former Anna Chapele in the mid-1910s.
 The couple had one son, Lawrence, born 1922.

 Organized crime involvement

 Rio's involvement in crime began early in life, and included robbery, burglary, and auto theft.
 In 1918, he was arrested several times in connection with several different hold-ups.
 In September 1918, he was arrested for robbing a bank in Maywood, but never convicted.
 On November 10, 1919, Rio was arrested after police caught him loading stolen furs into a stolen vehicle.
 On January 17, 1921, Rio—along with Robert O'Neill and Thomas Dyer—robbed a mail train at Chicago's Union Station, stealing bonds worth $482,000.
 Although indicted for the daring daylight robbery, Rio was never brought to trial and the charges dropped.
 Rio's ability to escape punishment could not be attributed to good luck or innocence but rather to the bribing of judges and the intimidation and murder of witnesses.
 In time, criminal elements dubbed him "Slippery" Frank Rio for his knack of evading trial.